 Software maintenance is not only the biggest but also the most costly stage of the SDLC.
 Maintenance costs have been rising steadily over decades.
 Their share in the total cost of ownership (TCO) can be as high as 60 percent and there are studies showing that maintenance costs make up around 90 percent of total cost of software development cycle.
 In the case of an app, maintenance costs may account for 70 percent of TCO during the life of the app.

 Not all maintenance is routine and pre-planned, either.
 Once a software product is introduced to the market, it gains a life of its own.
 The customer demand and feedback given cause significant shifts in the post-launch product roadmap.
-As a product owner, you might find out that people has hacked your product and started using it in ways that you never imagined were possible, creating a series of bugs you did not expect at all.
+As a product owner, you might find out that people have hacked your product and started using it in ways that you never imagined were possible, creating a series of bugs you did not expect at all.
 The dynamic competitive environment might also require your company to prioritize things that were not in the plans before.

 Maintenance can be a nightmare for anybody developing or owning a software product.
 Here, no-code technology offers significant advantages.
 The fact that no-code platforms make possible up to 10 times faster software development translates into much lower maintenance expenses because this allows for more efficient use of developers’ time.
 Developers tend to command pretty high salaries, therefore better employment of their talents unlocks efficiencies for a company.
-In conventional software development, even simple changes requested by customers has to be carried out by the development team, but no-code changes that, too.
+In conventional software development, even simple changes requested by customers has to be carried out by the development team.
+But no-code changes that, too.
 No-code platforms empower support people outside the developer community to take care of routine maintenance tasks, driving down costs considerably.
 Faster software development on no-code platforms also expedites time-to-market and time-to-value, giving a company advantage over its competition.